vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-PasswordRotationPolicy.md

 The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager.
-- Retrives the credential password rotation settings based on the criteria specified by the -domain and -resource values or all resource types for all workload domains if no values are specified.
+- Retrieves the credential password rotation settings based on the criteria specified by the -domain and -resource values or all resource types for all workload domains if no values are specified

 ## Examples